mithunshanbhag/mithunshanbhag.github.io/_posts/2023-02-28-my-playbook.md

 > "That's been one of my mantras – focus and simplicity.
 Simple can be harder than complex." - Steve Jobs
 >

-I now religiously pursue the simpler options in life; it may come at a higher monetary cost.
+I now religiously pursue the simpler options in my personal & professional life; it may come at a higher monetary cost.
 I'm OK with that.
 It will likely be less efficient.
 I'm OK with that too.
-But simpler will endure.
-And that's what matters.

-Some examples where I have super-simplified my life:
+But simpler will endure, and that's what matters the most to me.
+Some examples where I have super-simplified my life via elimination, delegation or automation:

+1. Automation: SIP investing, bill payments, recurring subscriptions.

+2. Delegation: I hire a CA to handle my complex company-related paperwork (taxes, GST, compliances, etc).
+I could probably do these myself, but I'd rather spend my time on things that I'm good at.
+Also, I'd rather not risk messing up my taxes, or missing compliance-related deadlines! 😄

+3. Elimination: I've jettisoned a lot of baggage from my life:
+   * Caffeine, sugar, alcohol, tobacco, drugs, junk food, processed food, fast food, soda, soft drinks, anything fried, anything with refined flour.
+Consequently, I eliminate all the side effects & health risks that come from consuming these.
+   * I'm trying to eliminate junk food for my brain: twitter, reddit, youtube, instagram, screen time, etc. Not 100% successful yet, but I'm getting there.
-1. Investing: No point delving into complex investment instruments (F&O, commodities, REITs, AIFs, T-Bills, G-Secs et al).
-If you've followed the whole "active vs passive" investing debate, then you know that passive investing in index funds will win out over a 25+ year horizon.
-I just stick to those basics: mostly SIP investing in index funds.
+   * I don't see any point delving into complex investment instruments (F&O, commodities, REITs, AIFs, T-Bills, G-Secs et al).
+I've followed the whole "active vs passive" investing debate, and data shows that passive investing in index funds will win out over a 25+ year horizon.
+So I just stick to the basic index funds (Bogleheads FTW!).

-   > Aside: Bogleheads FTW!

-2. Clothes:
-3. Diet: No caffeine, no sugar, no alcohol, no tobacco, no drugs, no junk food, no processed food, no fast food, no soda, no soft drinks, no junk TV, no junk news, no junk social media, no junk internet, no junk email, no junk phone calls, no junk text messages, no junk mail, no junk ads, no junk anything. simplicity eliminates "baggage"/"side-effects": no alcohol, no drugs, no cigarettes, etc
-4. Work: The KISS principle. start simple, then optimize = Lean / MVP.
-Easier to communicate (Always opt for simplicity when communicating to a team/org.
-Zero ambiguity, clear signal)
-5. commute, not owning a car
+   * I just use Uber/Ola for my commuting needs.
+I never liked dealing with the baggage that came with owning a car: loan EMIs, registration, insurance, repairs, servicing, parking spots, gas, etc. I'm OK with paying a premium for the convenience of not having to deal with all that.
+   * My wardrobe is almost entirely made up of black t-shirt and jeans.
+Seems a bit excessive, but I have zero cognitive overload while answering the question "what should I wear today?".

 Simplicity and minimalism are recurring themes in my life.
 The more I simplify my life, and eliminate non-essential excesses, the more I'm able to focus on the things that really matter to me.